datadesk/web-map-maker/README.md

 ## Make this better

-Fork this repo or contact jon@latimes.com with thoughts, concerns or questions.
+File an issue, fork this repo or contact jon@latimes.com with thoughts, concerns or questions.